 The Creative Capital Award application is a several-month process that happens on an annual basis, and occurs on the following timeline.

-Project proposals will be accepted in a free and open application starting February 1 to March 8 at 4pm ET.
+Project proposals will be accepted in a free and open application through February.
 Along with project title, descriptions, and selection of up to two disciplines, applications include questions about the goals of the project, work samples, and provide a total budget number for the project.

 July: Second Round Review